 THE COMMITTEE ON CAMPUS NAMES:

 When requested by the Vice President, naming proposals may be referred to The Committee on Campus Names.
-This committee shall be composed of the Vice President for Faculty Development and Advancement (Chair), the Senior Vice President for Finance & Administration, the Provost & Executive Vice President for Academic Affairs, the Senior Associate Vice President for Facilities, an appointee of the Faculty Senate, The Vice President and Director of Intercollegiate Athletics or his/her designee, the President of the Student Body, and an external and an internal member appointed by the President.
+This committee shall be composed of the Vice President for Faculty Development and Advancement (Chair), the Senior Vice President for Finance & Administration, the Provost & Executive Vice President for Academic Affairs, the Senior Associate Vice President for Facilities, an appointee of the Faculty Senate, The Vice President and Director of Intercollegiate Athletics or his/her designee, the Vice President for Student Affairs or designee, the President of the Student Body, and an external and an internal member appointed by the President.
 When so requested, the Committee determines the appropriateness of proposals and prepares recommendations to be considered by the Vice President.
 Recommendations shall be provided within 30 days of the request for submission to the President.

 LEGAL SUPPORT, JUSTIFICATION, AND REVIEW OF THIS POLICY